Greek referendum poll shows lead for 'No' vote, but narrowing

 The poll showed support for 'No' strongest among voters of the ruling leftist Syriza party (77 percent), the far-right Golden Dawn party (80 percent) and the Communist KKE (57 percent).

-Support for 'Yes' was strongest among voters of the center-right New Democracy (65 percent), the pro-European centrist To Potami (68 percent) and the center-left Pasok (65 percent).
+Support for 'Yes' was strongest among voters of the centre-right New Democracy (65 percent), the pro-European centrist To Potami (68 percent) and the centre-left Pasok (65 percent).

 The poll, by the ProRata institute, showed 86 percent of those surveyed planned to vote, with 50 percent backing Prime Minister Alexis Tsipras' decision to hold a referendum with 38 percent against.